 Pityriasis alba is a common skin disorder of patches of light-colored (hypopigmented) areas.

 The cause is unknown but may be linked to atopic dermatitis (eczema).
 The disorder is most common in children and teens.
 It is more noticeable in children with dark skin.

 The problem areas on the skin (lesions) often start as slightly red and scaly patches that are round or oval.
 They usually appear on the face, upper arms, neck, and upper middle of the body.
 After these lesions go away, the patches turn light-colored (hypopigmented).

 Your provider may recommend the following treatments:

 - Mild steroid creams

 - Medicine, called immunomodulators, applied to the skin to reduce inflammation

 - Laser treatment

-Pityriasis alba usually goes away on its own with patches returning to normal pigment over time.
+Pityriasis alba usually goes away on its own with patches returning to normal pigment over many months.

 Patches may get sunburned when exposed to sunlight.
 Applying sunscreen and using other sun protection can help prevent sunburn.